tfracheboud/rhtlab_test_labo/INSTALL.md

 > /home/<username>
 ```

+In the following section, we'll explain how to install Python correctly on your machine.

 </details>

 ---

 ## Installing Python with Mambaforge from scratch

+Before we start, it is important to note the following:

+> [!IMPORTANT]
+> Mambaforge (Discouraged as of September 2023)
+> With the [release](https://github.com/conda-forge/miniforge/releases/tag/23.3.1-0) of Miniforge3-22.3.1-0, that incorporated the changes in https://github.com/conda-forge/miniforge/pull/277, the packages and configuration of Mambaforge and Miniforge3 are now identical.
+The only difference between the two is the name of the installer and, subsequently, the default installation directory.

+Since 2023-09, the `Mambaforge` and `Miniforge3` installers are identical.
+The only difference is the name of the default location.
+So whenever you see one name or the other, it refers to the same installer and the same documentation.

 We now need to make sure that there is nothing in your operating system that could interfere with the configuration we are going to install.
 In your terminal (WSL, macOS or Linux), please type the following: